Collected by Deborah Graham

 No. /B, Kocatepe Mahallesi, Taksim Fırını Sk.
 No:25, 34435 Beyoğlu/İstanbul, Turkey

-In the heart of the city’s business district of Taksim, the Marti Istanbul Hotel is a thoroughly modern example of Istanbul’s contemporary face.
-Designed by Zeynep Fadillioğlu, the interiors balance both classic and contemporary...
+In the heart of the city’s business district of Taksim, Barceló is a modern example of Istanbul’s contemporary face.
+Designed by Zeynep Fadillioğlu, the interiors balance both classic and contemporary features, offering a warm,...

 The new ArtYard now has two locations on historic Dihua Street.
 Its shops specialize in items made by Taipei designers, such as silkscreened home textiles by In Blooom and indigo-glazed ceramics from Hakka Blue.
 The Leaf Eggs canister (shown) was...